-Bamboo is a grass native to Asia, Africa, and parts of the Americas.
+Bamboo is a type of grass native to Asia, Africa, and parts of the Americas, which populates numerous genera and species.
 It is a woody perennial that grows in two main types: clumping and running bamboo.
 Clumping bamboo reaches the greatest diameter and grows in stately, solid groves of golden and green culms.
 Running bamboo is an aggressive, quick-spreading plant that tends to be more slender and infinitely more pervasive.
 Both types can be propagated from cuttings.

 Bamboo can be grown very easily from cuttings.
 It's actually easier to do this than grow it from seed!

 Seeds or Slips